-Many of you are new to our website, some of you are already seasoned pros, but perhaps others of you are new to the idea of online bookmaker’s free bets offers and the different types of horse racing bet types
+Many of you are new to our website, some of you are already seasoned pros, but perhaps others of you are new to the idea of online sports betting and the different types of horse racing bet types

 With October here, it means the Melbourne Spring Racing Carnival is about to begin, and plenty of big name Australian horse racing events are coming very soon.
 So we’ve put together a basic introductory guide for those of you who may be brand new to the idea of how to bet on the horses.
 For those of you already familiar with the basic wager types, before you head to the track at Flemington, you can share this info graphic with your friends online.

 Basic horse racing bet types

 The main wage types “Win”, “Place”, and “Each Way” are fairly simple, but are the most popular.
 There are of course many other betting types available known as “exotic” bets, such as “Trifecta” (picking the 1st, 2nd an 3rd place finishers in order).
 Due to the complex odds with these, if you’re lucky enough, winning such a bet can often turn $1 into $10,000!

 A win bet is the most common type of betting product.
 It simply means that you are placing a bet on a horse to come first in the race.
 If the horse comes 2nd or worse, you will lose the money that you staked on the race.

 If your horse wins, you’ll receive the winning dividend eg. $10 bet x odds of $5.00 = $50.00 collect.

 Although win bets may seem simple, there are different types of horse racing win bets.
 It’s important to understand these as they pay different dividends; some pay a consistently better dividend than others.